Live in Portland April 5, 2018 | Mississippi Studios It probably comes as no surprise …

-To achieve success at nearly any one thing, comfort levels must be abandoned and both the body and mind committed fully to an objective.
-Having all the variables of that formula in a row, the only logical outcome to the unknown for Hustle & Drone is prosperity.
+To achieve success at nearly any one thing, comfort levels must be abandoned and the body and mind committed fully to an objective.
+Or you just have to be extremely fucking lucky.
+Having all the variables of that formula in a row, the only logical outcome to the unknown for Portland’s Hustle & Drone is prosperity.
 Led by former Portugal.
-The Man keyboardist Ryan Neighbors, Hustle & Drone play a soulful blend of electronic beat-driven bass and synth heavy power pop.
+The Man keyboardist Ryan Neighbors, Hustle & Drone play a soulful blend of industrial electronic beat-driven synth-heavy power pop.
 Following a two-year period since the release of their self-titled debut EP, the trio is back with their debut LP Holyland, out September 2.
-I had the pleasure of enjoying several libations with Ryan over a discussion about his departure from PTM, the making of the Holyland, and how Red Bull not only gives you wings but also helps musicians across the globe.
+I had the pleasure of enjoying several libations with Neighbors as we discussed his departure from PTM, the making of the Holyland, and how Red Bull not only gives you wings but also helps musicians across the globe.

 ELEVEN: Ryan, you played keys with Portugal.
 The Man for five years before leaving to pursue Hustle & Drone.
 Can you give some insight into that decision?